 Sydney city is surrounded by lush greenery, in amongst the high rises and bustle of CBD life.
 The Royal Botanic Gardens is the perfect spot for a break from the busyness, with walking paths, educational programs and plenty for the kids to see and do.

 Dive into Adventure in the Blue Mountains

 When it’s time to escape the city, the Blue Mountains National Park is the place to go.
 Home to the Three Sisters rock formation, waterfalls, quaint towns and sleepy B&B’s, the Blue Mountains are a haven for walkers, hikers, climbers and outdoor adventurers.

 Cockatoo Island’s history includes a convict prison and, now, it’s one of the most amazing spots in the country to camp for the night.
 You’ll go to sleep with the stars and the city lights and wake up in the Middle Harbour, with 5-star views from your tent.

 Don Your Dancing Shoes

 Whatever you choose to do by night, Sydney offers it to you on a silver platter.
-Gourmet dining, vibrant nightclubs, live music, a thriving pub and bar scene, the grunge and glitter of Oxford Street and the twinkling lights of Darling Harbour are waiting for you to dance the night away.
+Indulge in gourmet dining, vibrant nightclubs, live music and a thriving pub and bar scene.
+Sample the grunge and glitter of Oxford Street and the twinkling lights of Darling Harbour.
+Sydney is always waiting for you to dance the night away.